facebook/react-native/docs/Troubleshooting.md

 `$ sudo lsof -n -i4TCP:8081 | grep LISTEN`

+If that does not work, try:

+`$ sudo lsof -i :8081`

 Then run the following to terminate the process:

 `$ kill -9 <PID>`